-The album leads with the first single from this album released, “Birds of a Feather, We Rock Together.”
+The album leads with the first single released, “Birds of a Feather, We Rock Together.”
 The songs sets a perfect pace for the album, with its slow piano and rhythm driven melodies and rich, soulful vocals by Antwaun Stanley.
 While slower and soulful, the songs lyrics are lighthearted and positive, and a joy to listen to.
 Followed by, “Baby I Don’t Know Oh Oh,” the jovial lyrics and rising and falling melodies maintains the slow, soulful, and fun trend of the prior track.

 The album makes a steep jump with title track, “Mr. Finish Line,” speeding up the pace, while still retaining all of the lighthearted and groovy funk vibes.
 The seductive bridge, sampled british football announcer, piano wizardry, and band commentary at the end, cement this as one of the most fun and enticing songs of the album.
 It’s the track that’s the most reminiscent of some of the Vulfpeck classics, like “Back Pocket,” in terms of both style and vibe.
 Taking the pace to new heights of quickness, “Tee Time,” is an explosion of frantic piano playing over a moving bass line.
 Devoid of lyrics, the song primarily serves as a transition between the first part of the album and the second.